 These small adjustments can cut megabytes off your build, improving both Lighthouse and Core Web Vitals scores.

-We also leveraged Redis caching for API responses and introduced preloading strategies using to accelerate navigation between pages.
+We also leveraged Redis caching for integration responses and introduced preloading strategies using <link rel="prefetch"> to accelerate navigation between pages.
 These optimizations dramatically improved user experience and SEO rankings.

 Advanced Image Optimization Techniques

-The Next.js component is one of its most powerful features.
-It automatically resizes, compresses, and serves responsive images via the built-in image optimization API.
+The modern web applications <Image /> component is one of its most powerful features.
+It automatically resizes, compresses, and serves responsive images via the built-in image optimization integration.
 However, developers often overlook how to maximize its potential:

 - Always define